-During the exam, your doctor will press around your joint, checking for tenderness.
-He or she may also move your joints through a variety of positions to see if your range of motion has been reduced.
+During a physical exam your doctor will likely press around your joints, checking for tenderness.
+Your doctor may also move the joints through a variety of positions to see if your range of motion has been reduced.

 Many disorders can cause joint pain.
-Imaging tests can help pinpoint the proper diagnosis.
+Imaging tests can help pinpoint the source of pain.
+The options include:

 - Bone scan.
-For a bone scan, a small amount of radioactive material is injected into your vein.
-This material then travels to the parts of your bones that are injured or healing, and shows up as bright spots on the imaging plate.
+A small amount of radioactive material is injected into your vein.
+This tracer travels to the parts of your bones that are injured or healing and shows up as bright spots on the imaging plate.

 - Ferri FF.
 Ferri's Clinical Advisor 2015: 5 Books in 1.
 Philadelphia, Pa.: Mosby Elsevier; 2015. https://www.clinicalkey.com.
 Accessed Jan.
 23, 2015.

 - Jones LC, et al. Osteonecrosis (avascular necrosis of bone). http://www.uptodate.com/home.
 Accessed Jan.
 19, 2015.

 - Firestein GS, et al. Kelley's Textbook of Rheumatology.
 9th ed.
 Philadelphia, Pa.: Saunders Elsevier; 2013. http://www.clinicalkey.com.
 Accessed Jan.
 23, 2015.

 - AskMayoExpert.
 Who gets avascular necrosis of the hip?
 Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2015.

 - Questions and answers about osteonecrosis (avascular necrosis).
 National Institute of Arthritis and Musculoskeletal and Skin Diseases. http://www.niams.nih.gov/Health_Info/Osteonecrosis/default.asp.
 Accessed Jan.
 23, 2015.